openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 These pins reflect the configuration values for the next transaction.

-uDMA UART Rx channel configuration interface
+uDMA camera Rx channel configuration interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- uDMA UART uses the following pins to share the value of config CSRs i.e. RX_SADDR, RX_SIZE, and RX_CFG with the uDMA core:-
+- uDMA camera uses the following pins to share the value of config CSRs i.e. RX_SADDR, RX_SIZE, and RX_CFG with the uDMA core:-

    - cfg_rx_startaddr_o
    - cfg_rx_size_o